-Why Community Participation in Engagement is Important
+Why Community Participation is Important

 Participating in community engagement contributes to improving the quality of life for those living in the Dubbo Regional Local Government Area and has a direct impact on Council planning, facilities management and service delivery.
+It can be a rewarding and beneficial experience.

-By getting involved in an engagement activity you can:
+By getting involved in a decision-making process you can:

-- Se a leading voice for the community - Share ideas, aspirations, concerns, needs and experiences - Make connections and hear what others think - Provide input on priorities and resource allocation - 🧭 Find out more information about projects or plans directly from the project team - 🧭 Learn about the matters Council must consider before making the decision - ${igodol}$ Gain a better understanding of how the outcome of the desision will benefit the wider community
+- Be a leading voice for the community - Share ideas, aspirations, concerns, needs and experiences - Make connections and hear what others think - Provide input on priorities and resource allocation - Find out more information about projects or plans directly from the project team - Learn about the matters Council must consider before making the decision - Gain a better understanding of how the outcome of the decision will benefit the wider community